 Projects should have tangible outcomes for both the student and the organization.
-It is our hope that students will become acquainted with the organization through a volunteer orientation and site tour, and understand and participate in some of the ongoing projects and endeavors undertaken by the organization.
+It is our hope that students will become acquainted with the organization through a volunteer orientation and site tour, and that they will understand and participate in some of the ongoing projects and endeavors undertaken by the organization.

-WHAT KINDS OF THINGS CAN STUDENTS DO AT/FOR MY ORGANIZATION?
+WHAT KINDS OF THINGS CAN STUDENTS DO AT/FOR YOUR ORGANIZATION?